dikortis/LetsTalkETC/Episodes/Episode_12.md

 **Maxwell Sanchez:**
- sure so so in the
+ sure so in the
 perspective of all colored coins what we call like laird technologies or embedded protocols things that ride on the
-Bitcoin blockchain they're very very secure there are secure Bitcoin essentially unless they have an underlying you know protocol issue that's unrelated consensus but consensus why they are secure is Bitcoin the issue really comes down to scalability um you know Bitcoin we have one make that block size right now it's it's another thing we should increase in fact my personal
+Bitcoin blockchain they're very secure there are secure Bitcoin essentially unless they have an underlying you know protocol issue that's unrelated consensus but consensus why they are secure is Bitcoin the issue really comes down to scalability you know Bitcoin we have one make that block size right now it's it's another thing we should increase in fact my personal